varrockbank/buffee/readme.md

 const editor = new Buffee(document.getElementById("editor"), {});
 ```

-#### Auto-fit Viewport

-By default, the editor auto-fits to its container.
-For fixed dimensions, specify:
+Editor auto-fits to its container size.
+For fixed dimensions:

 ```javascript
 new Buffee(el, { viewportRows: 20 });      // Fixed row count